villevilli/cubiomes-rs/README.md

 # Cubiomes-rs
-A (hopefully) safe rust wrapper for the cubiomes library
+A (hopefully) safe rust wrapper for the cubiomes library which mimics minecraft biome generation for fast seed finding and previews of minecraft worlds.

 The cubiomes library is developed by Cubitect, and is available here: https://github.com/Cubitect/cubiomes